Nevenall/sufficient-reason/System/Paradox (working).md

   When reality resists a feat, set your paradox complication equal to the size of effect dice you attempted.
 If the effect die is equal to or less than your current paradox, step up your paradox instead.

-  When you atttempt vulgar magick in front of sleeper witnesses, your paradox is stepped up once regardless of whether your feat succeeds or fails.
+  When you attempt vulgar magick in front of sleeper witnesses, your paradox is stepped up once regardless of whether your feat succeeds or fails.

   Attempting vulgar magick without sleeper witnesses doesn't automatically earn your paradox, but it is still dangerous.